 Required if the ARCCMDxx parmlib member of SYS1.PARMLIB contains: PATCH .MCVT.+433.
+In z/OS V1R10 and later DESMShsm's use of the DESMSdss cross memory API can be

-In z/OS V1R10 and later, DFSMShsm's use of the DFSMSdss cross memory API can be disabled or enabled by including a patch or the SETSYS DSSXMMODE (Y | N) command in the ARCCMDxx parmlib member of SYS1.PARMLIB.
-Starting with z/OS V1R12, support is added to the existing SETSYS DSSXMMODE command to permit the Y and N setting to individually control backup, CDS backup, dump, migration, full-volume recovery, and data set recovery.
+In z/OS V1R10 and later, DFSMShsm's use of the DFSMSdss cross memory API can be disabled or enabled by including a patch or the SETSYS DSSXMMODE ($Y \mid N$) command in the ARCCMDxx parmlib member of SYS1.PARMLIB.
+Starting with z/OS V1R12, support is added to the existing SETSYS DSSXMMODE command to permit the Y and Y0 setting to individually control backup, CDS backup, dump, migration, full-volume recovery, and data set recovery.
 Because of this, disabling or enabling DFSMSdss cross memory mode should be done exclusively with the SETSYS DSSXMMODE command.
 Instances of patching the MCVT at offset +433 should be removed from ARCCMDxx.